-Liquidity stress tests are intended to ensure the Firm has sufficient liquidity under a variety of adverse scenarios, including scenarios analyzed as part of the Firm's resolution and recovery planning.
-Stress scenarios are produced for JPMorgan Chase & Co. ("Parent Company") and the Firm's material legal entities on a regular basis and ad hoc stress tests are performed, as needed, in response to specific market events or concerns.
-Liquidity stress tests assume all of the Firm's contractual financial obligations are met and take into consideration; varying levels of access to unsecured and secured funding markets, estimated non-contractual and contingent cash outflows and potential impediments to the availability and transferability of liquidity between jurisdictions and material legal entities such as regulatory, legal or other restrictions.
+Liquidity stress tests are intended to ensure that the Firm has sufficient liquidity under a variety of adverse scenarios, including scenarios analyzed as part of the Firm's resolution and recovery planning.
+Stress scenarios are produced for the Parent Company and the Firm's material legal entities on a regular basis, and ad hoc stress tests are performed, as needed, in response to specific market events or concerns.
+Liquidity stress tests assume all of the Firm's contractual financial obligations are met and take into consideration:

+- Varying levels of access to unsecured and secured funding markets, - Estimated non-contractual and contingent cash outflows, and - Potential impediments to the availability and transferability of liquidity between jurisdictions and material legal entities such as regulatory, legal or other restrictions.

 Liquidity outflow assumptions are modeled across a range of time horizons and currency dimensions and contemplate both market and idiosyncratic stresses.
 As a result, these internal stress outflow assumptions may differ from the outflow assumptions prescribed in the LCR rule.

-Risk governance and measurement
+Risk governance

-Specific committees responsible for liquidity governance include the firmwide Asset Liability Committee ("ALCO") as well as line of business and regional ALCOs, and the CTC Risk Committee.
+Committees responsible for liquidity governance include the firmwide Asset Liability Committee ("ALCO") as well as line of business and regional ALCOs, the Treasurer Committee, and the CTC Risk Committee.
 In addition, the Board of Directors' Risk Policy Committee ("DRPC") reviews and recommends to the Board of Directors, for formal approval, the Firm's liquidity risk tolerances, liquidity strategy, and liquidity policy at least annually.
-For further discussion of ALCO and other risk-related committees, see Enterprise-wide Risk Management on pages 75-137 of the 2017 Form 10-K.
+For further discussion of ALCO and other risk-related committees, refer to Enterprise-wide Risk Management on pages 79-140 of the 2018 Form 10-K.